kenjdavidson/php-oauth-yahoofantasysports/README.md

 Examples and Tests (todo) are available for a number of resources.

-TODO - actually learn how to write PHP tests
-TODO - update with docker image for hosting tests

 ### Examples

 Currently the examples are physical pages that need to be manually loaded and validated.
 This is a painful process but I didn't have much experience with PHP at the time and hadn't gotten around to writing tests.
 I'm thinking of coming back to this project to get a little more experience so actual tests may be incoming.